 Software Configuration and Management Using the Cisco IOS XE CLI

 You can perform software configuration and management of the Cisco CSR 1000V using the following methods:

 Provision a serial port in the VM and connect to access the Cisco IOS XE CLI commands.

-Use the VM console or the console on the virtual serial port to access the Cisco IOS XE CLI commands.
+Use the virtual VGA console or the console on the virtual serial port to access the Cisco IOS XE CLI commands.